keanor/roadrunner-workshop/README.md

 ![Screenshot](post-module.png)

 ## Components
-The components used in the example nclude:
+The components used in the example include:

 Zend expressive 3,
 Zend-Db,